Ylianst/ESP-IQ2020/README.md

 - [ATOM Tail485 - RS485 Converter for ATOM](https://shop.m5stack.com/products/atom-tail485)
 - [5 Colors 1Pin 2.54mm Female to Male Breadboard Jumper Wire](https://www.amazon.com/XLX-Breadboard-Soldering-Brushless-Double-end/dp/B07S839W8V/ref=sr_1_3)

 Once you get the device, connect it to your computer using a USB-C table, create a new ESP home device, call it "Hot Tub" or anything you like, select `ESP32`.
 Once created, edit the configuration file to look like the one below.
-You should keep you own API encryption key and OTA password, but everything else can be copied from this example.
+You should keep your own API encryption key and OTA password, but everything else can be copied from this example.

 ```
 esphome: